-Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries and pensions are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide expert advice about the assumptions to be applied.
-Effect if actual results differ from assumptions The effects on the net pension liability of changes in asset values and individual assumptions can be measured.
+Item Actuarial present value of promised retirement benefits Uncertainties Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries and pensions are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide expert advice about the Effect if actual results differ from assumptions The effects on the net pension liability of changes in asset values and individual assumptions can be measured.
 For instance, a 10% decrease in asset values would have reduced the 2019 valuation funding level of 91% to 82%.
-A 0.25% p.a. reduction in the discount rate would in isolation have reduced the funding level to 88% (a 0.25% p.a. increase in assumed inflation would have a similar impact).
-A combination of the asset and discount rate changes would reduce the funding level to 79%.
+A 0.25% p.a. reduction in the discount rate would in isolation have reduced the on pension fund assets.
+A firm of reduction in the discount rate would

 Value of investments at level 3 The Fund contains investments in private equity, hedge funds and pooled funds including property, infrastructure, timber and agriculture, that are classified within the financial statements as level 3 investments in note 15 to these accounts.
 The fair value of these investments is estimated using a variety of techniques which involve some degree of tolerance around the values reported in the Net Assets Statement.
-Note 15 summarises the techniques used, the key sensitivities underpinning the valuations and the sensitivity or tolerance around the values reported.
+Note 15 summarises the techniques used, the key sensitivities underpinning the valuations and the sensitivity or tolerance around the values reported. --------------------------------------- -- --